fingerprintjs/botd-integrations/fastly/wasm/README.md

    4.3.
 Create a new host with the URL of the CDN - `script-proxy.edgecompute.app`.
 Click modify the host, fill `Name` field as `cdn`, choose `Yes, enable TLS and connect securely using port 443` setting, click `Advanced options` at the end of the page and fill `Override host` field as `script-proxy.edgecompute.app`.

+   4.4.
+Create a new host with the URL of the Rollbar - `api.rollbar.com`.
+Click modify the host, fill `Name` field as `rollbar`, choose `Yes, enable TLS and connect securely using port 443` setting, click `Advanced options` at the end of the page and fill `Override host` field as `api.rollbar.com`.

 5. Download the `botd-compute-edge-<version>.tar.gz` package from the [releases](https://github.com/fingerprintjs/botd-integrations/releases) and upload it to the `Package` section.

 6. Go to the `Dictionaries` section, create a new `botd_config` dictionary.